jumal/aws-continuous-delivery-demo/README.md

 ## Setup

-The setup is performed using Amazon command line tools to ensure full reproducability.
+The setup is performed using Amazon command line tools to ensure full reproducibility.

 ### Amazon Command Line Tools